Getting Started with Instagram Marketing

 Some power-users with a large audience even charge for giving you a shout-out.
 This seems to be an accepted practice on Instagram, but I think it is a bit like paying for ‘Likes’ on Facebook, so I am not keen on this idea.

-Last year Instagram introduced advertising on the platform, which can be used to introduce new audiences to your content, hopefully leading to new followers.
+Lastly, Instagram advertising can be used to introduce new audiences to your content, hopefully leading to new followers.
 Advertising on Instagram works the same way as advertising on Facebook, in fact you need to access Facebook’s ads manager in order to create ads on Instagram.

 For more advice on growing your Instagram following, you should check out ‘How To Get More Instagram Followers: The Ultimate Guide‘ from the guys over at HootSuite.